How to Be More Consistent in Golf: 12 Actionable Tips & Drills to Unlock Consistency

 Golf Magazine explains that 15 handicap golfers nail 26% of their greens in regulation, equivalent to 5 holes in an 18-hole round.

-As a result, you are left needing to chip to get up and down on 13 holes during the round.
+As a result, you need to chip to get up and down on 13 holes during the round.
 If your chipping game is lackluster, you leave yourself with a long-range par putt, which could effortlessly turn into a double bogey.

 9. Learn How to Read Greens